What We Do

 Research is a systematic gathering, analysis, and dispersion of information.
 Research is a means to verify, quantify, modify, rebut or reject informal and anecdotal understandings about the needs and preferences of individual groups.
 Research informs understanding and cooperation.
 Action research is the process of creating change and understanding at the same time; the prerequisites of social change.

-The goal of DRAC is to provide services that complement the current work being done with culturally diverse populations in Northern Virginia and nationally.
+The goal of DRAC is to provide services that complement and expand on, rather than duplicate, current work being done in a particular national, global, or regional area with culturally diverse populations.
 DRAC defines action as activities that directly impact the lives of people and promote psychological, social, and economic well being and growth.
 Action includes:

 Diversity Services

-DRAC will initially target Northern Virginia organizations and programs to assist in maintaining the unique identities of culturally diverse groups, but at the same time facilitate communication, and learn from one another about effective programs and practices.
-DRAC services may include but are not limited to translation, interpretation, program design, inter-agency communication, organizational development, service brokering, staff training, consultation, and program evaluation.
+DRAC initially targeted the Northern Virginia regional organizations and programs to assist in maintaining the unique identities of culturally diverse groups, but at the same time facilitate communication, and learn from one another about effective programs and practices.
+DRAC has expanded to co-sponsor a major global conference and is involved in consultation and training activities on a national and international level.
+DRAC services may include but are not limited to research, staff training, program consultation, program evaluation, program design, inter-agency communication, organizational development, and service brokering.